 Who will provide? and what are the consequences?

-This shared exhibition required every artist to make work that responded to a theme centred around ideas of provision and preservation of services, safety, shelter, guidance, based upon the church community’s 1995 Wish List detailing their hopes and desires for the church’s future.
+This shared exhibition required every artist to make work that responded to ideas of provision and preservation of services, safety, shelter, guidance.
+The church community’s 1995 Wish List detailed their hopes and desires for the church’s future.
 This Wish List has 'Feeding the Needy' as its first item under the heading 'Serving the Community'.

 As laudable as the desire to serve is, how does it feel to be the recipient of such service?
 Is food-for-faith a covenant without consequences?
 How heavily or lightly do those ubiquitous baked beans feel in the stomachs of the 'Needy'?
+It is a complex relationship.
 An attempt to visually portray 'food-for-faith' resulted in a can (of baked beans) being recreated in bronze, stone and glass, the materials signifying the relative emotional weight of relying on charity for sustenance.